Disclaimer: This post is intended as a guide. Updated September 2021.

 3. Use an antifouling stripper.

-To remove old antifouling, you can use a paint stripper like International’s Interstrip AF.
+To remove old antifouling, use a paint stripper like International’s Interstrip AF.
 These products have been specially formulated to remove antifouling from all substrates.
 Interstrip, in particular, won’t harm the gelcoat when used on glass fibre.

-You should leave the product to work for a minimum of 10 minutes, though the time required will depend on the temperature and the amount of old antifouling on the hull.
+Leave the product to work for a minimum of 10 minutes, though the time required will depend on the temperature and the amount of old antifouling on the hull.

 4. Remove old antifoul.